seeloojane/star-wars-information/README.md

 # Partior Assignment - Star Wars Information

-This is a SpringBoot 3 application which exposes a single endpoint, `GET /information` that returns the information of relevant **swapi** resources as per the requirements.
+This is a SpringBoot 3 application.

+This which exposes a single endpoint, `GET /information`, which fetches information of several resources from [swapi](https://swapi.dev) servers and aggregates them to a response as per the requirements.

 ## Runtime Requirements